 I am an applied linguist, researching bilingualism and second language learning.

-I am working as an Associate Professor in Bilingualism and Language Learning at the University of Birmingham, UK.
+I am now working as an Associate Professor at UniMORE, the University of Modena and Reggio Emilia.
+I am also a Honorary Senior Research Fellow at the University of Birmingham.

 8 April 2022 — Two articles published in my co-edited special issue on International Journal of Bilingualism